 Let’s examine how you can apply these concepts to your employee training.

 Focusing on specific goals centered on a main objective will make your training more effective.
-Ask yourself exactly what you are hoping to accomplish and what (if any) issues need to be addressed.
+Ask yourself exactly what you hope to accomplish and what (if any) issues need to be addressed.

 Then, narrow down your answers to goals that are as tangible and specific as possible.

-Avoid the use of overly broad goals such as “help employees understand new HR requirements.”
+Avoid using overly broad goals such as “help employees understand new HR requirements.”
 Instead, identify precise goals such as “explain HR’s policy on sick leave and new rules on requesting time off without advance notice.”

 Define Measurable Success Metrics